 Maybe it’s partly our fault.
-We ask them, “What’s your dream school?”
+After all, we ask them, “What’s your dream school?”
 We encourage them to think big, to reach, to explore all options.
 We pore over the websites, we visit the campuses—mostly, we stay alert for The One.

 But then reality hits: The rejection from the first-choice school.
 The crappy financial-aid package.
 And maybe just the feeling that no single school is perfect—that weight of not even knowing what the perfect school even is, because they’re 18 years old, and how on earth are they supposed to make this huge decision that affects nothing less than the course of the rest of their lives?

 May is decision time, and in homes all over the country, there are quietly unhappy kids.

 Okay, maybe the unhappiness isn’t quiet inside the house—which you well know if you’re living in a family where there’s a kid who’s not thrilled about their college destination.